Become a Certified Integral Yoga Therapist!

 Additional Program Information

-All 2021 modules are scheduled virtually.
+All 2022 modules are scheduled.
+The majority are virtual with a small number being offered in-person.
 A course calendar is available upon request.

 If you have already taken one of the core modules in the IYTh Program, you can apply for a Previous Education Credit to have that training applied toward your certification.
 The instructor and syllabus must be the same, and you must have successfully completed the course within five years prior to enrollment in the IYTh Program.